 Resilience is the capacity to recover readily from depression, serious health problems, divorce, death, and other traumatic events.
 Even after devastating tragedies, individuals are able to bounce back from hard times, rebuild their lives, and emerge stronger.
 However, being resilient doesn’t mean going through life without experiencing distress and pain.
 It is common to react to hardships with emotional pain, grief, and a range of other emotions as well as a sense of uncertainty.
 Dr. Ron Breazeale notes, “Resilience does not involve avoiding one’s feelings, it involves confronting and managing them”.
+Resilience can be learned, practiced, developed and strengthened. it is what gives people the emotional strength to cope with trauma, hardships, and adversity.

 The ongoing journey to resilience is often characterized by working through emotional distress and painful trials and tribulations.
 Research shows that those with high resilience also have a strong network of social support around them.
 The American Psychological Association reports several factors contribute to resilience, including: